jakubone/HiddenSpectreMiner/README.md

 ## Required packages
 ``requests`` ``psutil`` ``nuitka``

+## Stars
+If you consider my project useful, please leave me a star ⭐

 ## Donations
 If you really do enjoy my work, you can consider donating via SPR:
 ```